How Long Can A Chicken Go Without Water?

 Do Chickens Need Water At Night

+Chickens are diurnal animals, which means they are awake during the day and sleep at night.
 Providing them with water at night is pointless because they may not drink it.
 The same is true with feeding.
 So, it is possible to keep the chicken feeder and waterer outside the coop rather than within.

-But, it might be a bad idea for a few reasons.
-For example, excess feeders can get wet and moldy, which is unsuitable for your chickens.
+However, this might be a bad idea for several reasons.
+For example, excess feeders can get wet and moldy.
 Also, the feeder and waterer may attract pests that can infect your birds and affect their health.
+As a result, keeping their feeders and waterers indoors may be safer and more cost-effective.

 3 Tips For When You Leave Your Chickens Without Water